Spanish language and culture

 The research of Spanish language and culture is divided among three main areas and covers the Spanish speaking world (primarily Spain and Latin America).

 - Some researchers within history, culture and society focus on Spain in the 20th century, with particular emphasis on the Spanish Civil War, World War II, the political transition in the 1970's as well as current Spanish politics.
-Others focus on Latin American culture and society within the framework of the Centre for Latin American Studies.
+Others focus on Latin American culture and society.

 - The research within Spanish speaking literature comprises the following primary research areas: Spanish literature from the Baroque Period and the 20th century and Latin American literature from the 20th century.